krishnakumarg1984/phd_thesis/README.md

 A computational framework to optimise the number of electrochemical layers within a pouch cell is developed.
-The chosen optimality criterion specifically addresses the two most pertinent issues that currently hinder the mass-market adoption of electric vehicles -- range anxiety and fast charging.
+The chosen optimality criterion specifically addresses the two most pertinent issues that currently hinder the mass-market adoption of electric vehicles &ndash; range anxiety and fast charging.
 Driven by the need for a balanced capacity loading at both electrodes, a deterministic criterion for computation of electrode thicknesses is formulated.
 The search space of layer choices across all thermal scenarios is traversed with the least